Old Fashioned Stuffed Bell Peppers – A Stuffed Pepper with Cooked Rice and Ground Beef

 As an Amazon Associate and member of other affiliate programs, we earn from qualifying purchases.

-Old Fashioned Stuffed Bell Peppers is a simple stuffed pepper recipe with cooked rice and ground beef.
+Old Fashioned Stuffed Bell Peppers recipe is a simple stuffed pepper recipe with cooked rice and ground beef.
 With only five ingredients, including a simple tomato sauce, this basic recipe is anything but simple in flavor.

 Am I the only one that feels like keeping up with summer produce is a full time job?
-I can easily spend an entire morning or day making recipes to use up zucchini, tomatoes, green beans, etc.
+I can easily spend an entire morning or day making recipes to use up zucchini, tomatoes, green beans, etc. I’m not complaining, just saying it can be somewhat exhausting in a good way.

 Old Fashioned Stuffed Bell Peppers

+So I stock up, but I still have too many green peppers on hand.
 To remedy the situation, I searched for a quick and easy stuffed green pepper recipe in my cookbooks.
 I hit the jackpot when I opened up my Amish Cook Book.

 Simple Stuffed Pepper Recipe